 Many musicians and bands like to add similar rugs and carpeting to their stages because it gives them comfort through familiarity.

-According to MentalHelp.netOpens in a new tab., surrounding yourself with familiar things keeps the negative effects of performing at bay.
+According to MentalHelp.net, surrounding yourself with familiar things keeps the negative effects of performing at bay.
 It gives them a sense of control of their environment, so they feel more empowered and confident when they step onto the stage.

 Rugs Keep Performers Safe on Stage